 Jenni began working for CompuCraft in August of 2011 as an Administrative Assistant.
 She received recognition as an Apple Product Professional in September of 2011.
 Jenni’s administrative duties include answering phones, greeting customers, managing mail and helping with daily shipping and receiving.
 She is also highly adept at managing service jobs as they flow through CompuCraft.

 Marie began her CompuCraft journey in June of 2013 as an Administrative Assistant.
 A few of her administrative responsibilities include answering phone calls, greeting customers, shipping and receiving, and occasionally assisting customers in the showroom.
 Marie is well-versed in Apple’s technology offerings, and especially knowledgeable when it comes to iOS devices.
-She is currently attending school part-time to attain a Liberal Arts degree.

 Director of Sales